AdeelH12/AdeelH12/README.md

 ### 🧠 About Me
 - 🎓 **BSc in Computer Science** – University of Bradford
-- 💼 Experienced in building **real-world, interactive front-end projects** with React, JavaScript, and TypeScript
+- 💼 Experienced in building **real-world, interactive full-stack projects** with React, JavaScript, and TypeScript, Node.js, MongoDB
 - ⚡ Skilled in designing **clean, responsive UIs**, handling asynchronous API data, and writing maintainable code
 - 🎨 Passionate about **modern design, usability, and scalable front-end architecture**